Azure/Copilot-For-Security/Logic Apps/Get-CfS-Risky-Incidents-Report/Readme.md

 1. When you're done, select **Review + Create** and finally **Create**.

-## Step 2: Authenticate your logic app to Azure AD with the right permissions
+## Step 2: Authenticate your logic app to Azure Monitor, Teams and Copilot for Security

 Edit the Logic App and modify the connections for the following Actions